rolkra/rolkra.github.io/_posts/2020-12-25-R-Console-Gaming.md

 ## Sound

-I found the package {beepr} that enables R to play some nice sounds that can be used for games
+I found the package {beepr} that enables R to play some nice sounds that can be used for games.

 ```R
 library(beepr)